alicolville/Weight-Tracker/readme.txt

 * Improvement: Added new Spanish translations (thanks @Iván)
 * Improvement: Additional filters throughout plugin.
 * Improvement: Additional underlying support for shortcodes to support user IDs other than current logged in user.
+* Improvement: New setting to determine whether commas should be used when formatting larger numbers.
 * Bug fix: When a user had one or less entry then an exception was thrown while calculating no of entries in challenges.
 * Bug fix: Gravity Form fix to ensure photos added via custom fields can be added to the weight entry.
 * Bug fix: Error thrown when a start weight of zero is entered.